-The imposition of the same licensing obligations applying to existing market operators - in particular, as regards the management of securities settlement systems - could restrict the access to such market by new players and facilitates a limited number of incumbents.
-The new market barriers could limit the competition in the industry, and induce some EU operators to establish their trading platforms outside the EU.
+The imposition of the same licensing obligations applying to existing market operators - in particular, as regards the management of securities settlement systems - could restrict the access to such market by new players and facilitates a restricted number of incumbents.
+The new market barriers could significantly limit the innovation in the industry, and force innovative operators to establish their trading platforms outside the EU.